AnirudhGovil/Algorithm-Analysis-and-Design/week2.md

 We split each integer into two halves, creating 4 numbers out of the face values digits of the original two integers, and through 3 multiplications, along with addition, subtraction and shifts, we are able to achieve the original result.
 If we are to carry out this division process recursively, we can fundamentally reduce the complexity from O(n<sup>2</sup>) to O (n<sup>log<sub>2</sub>3</sup>).

 Anoter example of this Divide adn Conquer approach can be seen in the Merge Sort Algorithm, where we recursively split the list into 2 halves and sort the halves before merging them back together.
+Any sorting algorithm involving n numbers has n! permutations.
+A sorting algorithm would have to make at least log<sub>2</sub>(n!) omparisons in order to sort the list of numbers.
+If the comparison time is constant, this means any sorting algortihm can be mapped to a binary number of length log<sub>2</sub>(n!).
+Thus &Omega;(nlogn) is the lower bound on comparison based sorting as it can be broken down to n comparisons at log(n) levels of the decision tree.